 Dr. Michael (otherwise known as “Mitch”) Kent is a maritime archeologist and historian.
-He offers personalized guided tours to anyone that is interested, including guests aboard charter boats.
+He offers personalized guided tours to anyone interested, including guests aboard charter boats.
 Having lived in the BVIs for 25 years, the archeologist knows the islands and their history inside and out.
 “What I do is my passion,” he said.
 “I’m very lucky to have a vocation,” he continued.

 I spoke to Kent via Whatsapp as he was wrapping up a fishing expedition on Tortola.
 He said he fell in love with the islands for obvious reasons (beautiful beaches, warm climate, etc.) but he quickly became fascinated by the history and just how important these islands were during the heyday of the sugar trade.
 “It’s all pretty interesting,” he said.